 These cookies do tend to get firm within the first couple days of storing them.
 If you want to keep them softer and chewier, store them in a container with a piece of bread.
 Believe it or not, moisture from the bread keeps the cookies from drying out.

-I like to shape the cookie dough into balls and store them in a freezer safe storage bag (consider reusable storage bags for a more sustainable option!).
+Shape the cookie dough into balls and store them in a freezer safe storage bag.
+The dough also lasts for up to a year in the freezer.

 Just watch them closely when you bake them and add an extra minute or two to your baking time if need be.